Boundless Game Rules (SRD)

 Fortune Rolls

-When the outcome of an event or action is uncertain, and you want to leave it to chance, make a Fortune Roll by framing the situation as a yes-or-no question, then rolling a number of dice based on how likely the outcome feels.
+When the outcome of an event or action is uncertain, make a Fortune Roll by framing the situation as a yes-or-no question, then rolling a number of dice based on how likely the outcome feels.

 - If it feels very likely, roll 4D.